This page equips Business administrators with a user guide for the Infosys Equinox Commerce platform’s Promotions microservice.

 Stop further processing Select any one of the following options to stop further processing of the succeeding promotion groups:

-• Always – Whether condition matches or not in the current promotion group, the promotion engine stops executing the succeeding promotion group.
+• Always – Whether the condition matches or not in the current promotion group, the promotion engine stops executing the succeeding promotion group.

 • If stop condition matches – Enables you to define the stop condition.
 The promotion engine stops executing when the stop condition matches.
 You can specify the business rule that stops the promotion engine from further processing.
 See Configuring Conditions for more information.